pierre-rouleau/pel/doc/pel-manual.rst

 list of the keys for a sub-prefix type it and again follow with either **C-h** or **F1**.

-The following table lists the **F11** keymap as an example.
+The following table lists the **F11** key map as an example.
 As described in the `Naming Conventions`_ section the names in the binding column that use the "pel:" prefix are sub key-maps.
 The commands use the prefix "pel-".
 As you can see some of the commands are accessible right after the **F11** prefix, but there's a large number of sub-prefix following.
-The keymap names were chosen to be as descriptive as possible and use keys that mnemonically associate to the related concept if at all possible.
+The key-map names were chosen to be as descriptive as possible and use keys that mnemonically associate to the related concept if at all possible.

 =============================== ===========================================